elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 6. Runtime Analysis

 ### 6.1.
 Big O
-To evaluate the runtime in Big O terms a small overview over the functions and there complexity is defined in the following table.
-Most of the structures implemented shown linear time, it means that every single element from the input is visited exactly once, *O(n)* times.
+To evaluate the runtime in Big O terms a small overview of the functions and their complexity is defined in the following table.
+Most of the structures implemented shown linear time, which means that every single element from the input is visited exactly once, *O(n)* times.
 As the size of the input, N, grows our algorithm's run time scales exactly with the size of the input.
-N hearby indicate the number of lines/reads and m the length of the read.
+N hereby indicate the number of lines/reads and m the length of the read.

 | Function            | Big O analysis  |
 | ------------------- |     :---:    |